NexPlayer/iOS-SDK/properties.md

 \#define NXDuration_Unknown (0xFFFFFFFFU)

-For live streams where duration of content cannot be determined, this type can be passed in place ofNXDuration.
+For live streams where duration of content cannot be determined, this type can be passed in place of NXDuration.

 ### Typedefs

 - typedef struct NexAudioPostProcessingParams NexAudioPostProcessingParams

- The characteristics of audio samples to be provided by NexAudioPostProcessingAdapter to the audio post-processor, which implements the NexAudioPostProcessingAdapterDelegate protocol.
+ The characteristics of audio samples to be provided by `NexAudioPostProcessingAdapter` to the audio post-processor, which implements the `NexAudioPostProcessingAdapterDelegate` protocol.

-- typedef void(∧UpdatedTextureBlock )(NexVideoTexture∗texture)
+- typedef void(∧UpdatedTextureBlock) (NexVideoTexture ∗texture)

  This method is called when a new video texture is available to be rendered from the caller.